eslinter/eslint-plugin-jsx/Readme.md

 `jsx/no-undef` also accepts a `varsIgnorePattern` which can be used to ignore certain undefined patterns (e.g. when using custom web elements).

+`jsx/no-undef` also accepts a `ignoreAttributes` which can be used disregard linting of attributes (which incorrectly flags boolean attributes as undefined).

 All those rules are defined by default though so you can leave out the ones you agree with.

 ## Thanks